Dr. Alex Stone, DPT, CSCS

 Current version.

-February 1, 2024 Implemented small text corrections for better readability, alongside changes to internal linking and some grammar and spelling checks.
-(By: Greg)
+December 12, 2024: Implemented small text corrections for better readability, alongside changes to internal linking and some grammar and spelling checks.
+(By: Mario)

 Published on: